Something231/Hackpad/README.md

 This is just gonna be a circular devboard with a small dial in the centre for volume control.

+Just making this to learn a bit more about doing circuit design mostly.

+Repository includes:
 - Kicad files in /Hackpad Project
 - Raw Gerber in /gerber , also in main/gerber.zip
 - Hackpad case 3d files in stl, step and f3d formats in main